Best Film Cameras (35mm & Medium Format)

 - Shutter speeds – time the 1s shutter speed against your phone’s stopwatch to check its accuracy.

 - Rubber seals – shine a torch inside the camera to check if rubber seals are intact.
 Check for general wear.

 - Lens – is there any fungus or haze?

 - Focus – check based on estimated distances.

 - Shake test – hold onto any strap mounts and shake the camera gently to check for broken internals.

 When purchasing on eBay, it’s obviously harder to check all these things, but do your due diligence – check the seller’s ratings, and message them first with the list above, asking them to make a video recording of each test.

 Fortunately, many of the best film cameras are inexpensive, so when buying online, at least you don’t have much to lose (even if you do just end up with a great-looking ornament for your shelf!)

-Choosing your first analog camera can be an exciting process, though be warned, this might be the beginning of an extensive collection as playing with film cameras can become an addiction!
+Choosing your first analog camera can be an exciting process, though be warned, this might be the beginning of an extensive collection as playing with film cameras and different film stock can become an addiction!